Neighbours traumatised as man slashes his throat with a broken bottle during a stand-off with police

 A family living nearby was caught up in the incident.

-One member said: “It was at about 1.20am and there was this drunk man with a big bag of shopping stumbling around and making a lot of noise.
+One member said: “It was at about 1.20am and there was this drunk man with a big bag of shopping stumbling around in the street outside and making a lot of noise.

 "My mum went out to ask if he was all right.
 Then my brother’s mates came back from the pub to collect a car and the guy started kicking off with them for no reason.
 Mum told them just to get out of there because the man was drunk.